Hypersexuality: Physiology

-In research involving the use of antiandrogens to reduce undesirable sexual behaviour such as hypersexuality, testosterone has been found to be necessary, but not sufficient, for sexual drive.
+In research involving the use of antiandrogens to reduce undesirable sexual behavior such as hypersexuality, testosterone has been found to be necessary, but not sufficient, for sexual drive.
 A lack of physical closeness and forgetfulness of the recent past were proposed as other potential factors (specifically in the context of hypersexual behavior exhibited by people suffering from dementia).

 Pathogenic overactivity of the dopaminergic mesolimbic pathway in the brain—forming either psychiatrically, during mania, or pharmacologically, as a side effect of dopamine agonists, specifically D_{3}-preferring agonists—is associated with various addictions and has been shown to result among some in overindulgent, sometimes hypersexual, behavior.
 HPA axis dysregulation has been associated with hypersexual disorder.

 The American Association for Sex Addiction Therapy acknowledges biological factors as contributing causes of sex addiction.
 Other associated factors include psychological components (which affect mood and motivation as well as psychomotor and cognitive functions), spiritual control, mood disorders, sexual trauma, and sexual anorexia as causes or types of sex addiction.

 Multiple studies link hypersexuality and ADHD.
 Like other related conditions, ADHD is heavily related to dopamine levels and pathways.